Towards Understanding the Effect of Pretraining Label Granularity: Empirical Results

 Our experiments on this dataset demonstrate the importance of a meaningful label hierarchy, label function alignment and appropriate choice of pretraining label granularity.

-\textit{Dataset hierarchy}.
-Since we are specifically interested in the ``fine-to-coarse'' transfer setting, the target problem is to classify the root level of the manual hierarchy which contains 11 superclasses.
+\textit{Relevant datasets}.
+We perform transfer experiments within iNaturalist2021.
+More specifically, we set $\calX^{\text{src}}_{\text{train}}$ and $\calX^{\text{tgt}}_{\text{train}}$ both equal to the training split of the input samples in iNaturalist2021, and set $\calX^{\text{tgt}}_{\text{train}}$ to the testing split of the input samples in iNaturalist2021.
+To focus on the ``fine-to-coarse'' transfer setting, the \textit{target problem} is to classify the root level of the manual hierarchy, which contains 11 superclasses.
 To generate a greater gap between the performance of different hierarchies and to shorten training time, we use the mini version of the training set in all our experiments.

+The \textit{motivation} behind this experimental setting is similar to how we defined our theory's data setting: by using exactly the same input samples for the baseline and fine-grained training schemes, we can be more confident that the choice of (pre-)training label hierarchy is the \textit{cause} of any changes in the network's accuracy on the target problem.

+\textit{Alternative hierarchies generation}.
+To better understand the transfer method's operating regime, we experiment with different ways of generating the fine-grained labels for pretraining: we perform kMeans clustering on the ViT-L/14-based CLIP embedding \cite{radford2021, dehghani2021scenic} of every sample in the training set and use the cluster IDs as pretraining class labels.
+We carry out this experiment in two ways.
+The green curve in Figure \ref{fig:resnet34 inat2021} comes from performing kMeans clustering on the embedding of each superclass \textit{separately}, while the purple one's cluster IDs are from performing kMeans on the \textit{whole dataset}.
+The former way preserves the implicit hierarchy of the superclasses in the cluster IDs: samples from superclass $k$ cannot possibly share a cluster ID with samples belonging to superclass $k' \neq k$.
+Therefore, its label function is forced to align better with that of the 11 superclasses than the purple curve's.
+We also assign random class IDs to samples.

 \textit{Network choice and training}.
 We experiment with ResNet 34 and 50 on this dataset.
 For pretraining on $\calD_{\text{train}}^{\text{src}}$ with fine-grained labels, we adopt a standard 90-epoch large-batch-size training procedure commonly used on ImageNet \cite{kaiming2016,goyal2017}.
-Then we finetune the network for 90 epochs and test it on the 11-superclass $\calD^{\text{tgt}}_{\text{train}}$ and $\calD^{\text{tgt}}_{\text{test}}$ respectively using the pretrained backbone $\vh(\mTheta_{\text{src}}; \cdot)$: we found that finetuning at a lower batch size and learning rate improved training stability.
+Then we finetune the network for 90 epochs and test it on the 11-superclass $\calD^{\text{tgt}}_{\text{train}}$ and $\calD^{\text{tgt}}_{\text{test}}$, respectively, using the pretrained backbone $\vh(\mTheta_{\text{src}}; \cdot)$: we found that finetuning at a lower batch size and learning rate improved training stability.
 To ensure a fair comparison, we trained the baseline model using exactly the same training pipeline, except that the pretraining stage uses $\calD^{\text{tgt}}_{\text{train}}$.
 We observed that this ``retraining'' baseline consistently outperformed the naive one-pass 90-epoch training baseline on this dataset.
-We leave the results of ResNet50 to the appendix due to space limitations.
+Due to space limitations, we leave the results of ResNet50 to the appendix.